Reasons People May Feel Drained While Socializing

 General level of social skill and experience

 Socializing can be the same way.
-Not always, but often enough people who say they get drained in social situations aren't as experienced with them.
+Not always, but sometimes people who say they get drained in social situations aren't as experienced with them.
 This point can refer to socializing in general, but also to certain sub-types of it.
 For example, someone may have no problem hanging out with their spouse or chatting to their classmates, but get fatigued really quickly at a hectic party or during a chaotic group conversation.
 They're not as used to the latter, and it easily saps their energy.

 Anxiety in social situations